 Encrypted Traffic Classification

 Over 90% of internet traffic is now encrypted.
-While encryption protects privacy, it also makes traditional network monitoring impossible.
-We develop AI systems that classify encrypted traffic without breaking encryption—enabling network security and management while preserving user privacy.
+While encryption protects privacy, it makes traditional network monitoring impossible.
+We build AI systems that classify and analyze encrypted traffic without decryption — enabling security, quality of service, and compliance while preserving user privacy.

 Impact